ozum/hapi-locale/README.md

 Plugin

-1. Looks locales in plugin options `options.locales`.
+1. Looks locales up in plugin options `options.locales`.
 Set empty `[]` to skip.
 2. Looks `package.json` or other json file set by `options.configFile` and `options.configKey`.
 Key may be set with nested format such as 'pref.of.my.app.locales'.
 Set `null` to skip.
 3. Scans path given by `options.scan.path` excluding files and directories given by `options.path.exclude`.
 Set `null` to skip.

 ### 2. Requested locale(s)

 One or more locale may be preferred in requests.
-To determine most wanted locale for every request following steps are taken in order set by `options.order`.
+To determine the most wanted locale for every request the following steps are taken in order set by `options.order`.
 One or more steps may be cancelled via setting null in related `options` or not including to `options.order`.

 Plugin (in default order, which can be changed from `options.order`)